alemart/surgescript/docs/engine/player.md

 `hlock(seconds)`

-Locks the horizontal controls of the player for a few `seconds` (left and right input will be ignored during that time).
+Locks the horizontal controls of the player for the specified time.
+Left and right input will be ignored during that time.
+See also: [hlockTime](#hlocktime).

 *Arguments*

 * `seconds`: number.
-Specify how long the horizontal controls of the player will stay locked.
+How long the horizontal controls of the player will stay locked?
+This usually should be set to a value no higher than `0.5`.

+*Note:* since Open Surge 0.6.1, the locking will not take place if the player is midair.

 #### focus